lkrms/pretty-php/docs/Rules.md

 Comments saved for alignment are aligned with the rightmost comment in the block.

+### `EssentialSpacing`

+Newlines and spaces are added after tokens that would otherwise fail to parse.
+This is to ensure that if an edge case not covered by other rules arises, formatter output can still be parsed.

 ## `TokenRule` classes, by token

 | Token                                       | Rules                                                                                      |